DefangLabs/defang-docs/docs/faq/questions.md

 ### Can I run production apps with Defang?

 - Yes!
 Defang makes it easy to deploy your app on production-ready infrastructure in your own cloud account.
-For example, you can deploy your app to AWS with `defang up --provider=aws --mode=production`.
+For example, you can deploy your app to AWS with `defang compose up --provider=aws --mode=production`.
 Check out your preferred cloud provider on [Defang BYOC](../concepts/defang-byoc.md).

 ### Does Defang support blue/green deployments?

-- Defang does not currently support Blue/Green deploys, but it does support rolling updates with the `production` deployment mode. `defang up --mode=production`.
+- Defang does not currently support Blue/Green deploys, but it does support rolling updates with the `production` deployment mode. `defang compose up --mode=production`.

 ### Does Defang support rolling deployments?

 - Yes!
-Defang supports rolling updates with the `production` deployment mode. `defang up --mode=production`.
+Defang supports rolling updates with the `production` deployment mode. `defang compose up --mode=production`.

 ### Can I cancel a deployment once it has started?